edser-fr/dolibarr-mcp/README.md

 ### Start the MCP server

-The server communicates over STDIO, so run it in the foreground from the virtual
+The server communicates over STDIO by default, so run it in the foreground from the virtual environment:
-environment:

 ```bash
 python -m dolibarr_mcp.dolibarr_mcp_server